Special Measures

 The special measures available to vulnerable and intimidated witnesses, with the agreement of the court, include:

-More information on special measures
+More information on types of special measure

 Screens